ssloy/ssloy.github.io/docs/tinyrenderer/rasterization.md

 ![](rasterization/back-face-culling.png)

 What happened?
 Let us reduce the number of dimensions and make a 1D rendering of a 2D scene.
-Imagine that we have a 2D polygon $ABCDE$ that we want to draw on a 1D line defined by the $y$-axis of our coordinate system:
+Imagine that we have a 2D polygon $ABCDE$ that we want to draw on a 1D line defined by the $x$-axis of our coordinate system:

 ![backface culling illustration](rasterization/culling.png)